 Isolation can be another feature of retirement.
 Here is how Dr. Ananda explained it:

-Signs That It May Be Time to Seek Professional Help for Mental Health in Retirement?
+What Are Signs that It May Be Time to Seek Professional Help for Mental Health in Retirement?

 Typically, if a first responder is suffering from a mental health condition, they will not be the first to recognize the signs that it may be time to seek professional help.